mattyschell/dtm2cloud/src/test/README.md

 ## WIP Test Setup For This WIP Project

 This directory contains resources for test setup.
-Tend to your tests like a garden.
+Our goal is to create "edited" source data in SDE and "unedited" data in PostgreSQL and then turn the ETL loose to restore order.

 ### Hand-wavy outline: Create Known State Test Data in Postgis and Oracle SDE

-1. PostgreSQL Scratch Source
+1. Create PostgreSQL Scratch Source

-    Creates a postgis database "dtmtest" on localhost with source (legacy SDE) schema and "edited" data.
-This is a scratch dataset.
+    Provisions a postgis database "dtm" on localhost with source (legacy SDE) schema and "edited" data.
+These are scratch datasets.

-2. PostgreSQL Target
+2. Create PostgreSQL Target

-   Creates the target DTM schema and known state "unedited" test data.
+   Creates the target DTM tables and some known state "unedited" test data.

-3. SDE Source
+3. Reverse-engineer SDE Source

-   Uses the scratch postgis schema and "edited" data from step 1 to reverse-engineer the legacy Oracle SDE source.
+   Uses the scratch postgis schema and "edited" data from step 1 to reverse-engineer a legacy Oracle SDE source.

 ### Expectations: